-And as we draw closer to oral argument, we want to show you why the outcome goes far beyond just preserving this one historic gravestone made of concrete and bronze.
+And as we draw closer to the big decision, we want to show you why the outcome goes far beyond just preserving this one historic gravestone made of concrete and bronze.

 In fact, constitutional experts, prominent national leaders and some of the top religious freedom attorneys across America – many of whom have voiced their support to keep the memorial standing – are calling this the biggest and most important case the High Court will hear this term.